eberban/eberban/books/refgram/src/morphonology/morphology.md

 but uppercase can informally be used in written media to convey volume (such as yelling).
-Outside of __'__ no punctuation symbol is used, and any other character is considered a space, but informally punctuation from other languages can be used (for exemple by writing `"` around quotes, or ending sentences with `.`).
+Outside of __'__ no punctuation symbol is used, and any other character is considered a space, but informally punctuation from other languages can be used (for example by writing `"` around quotes, or ending sentences with `.`).

 ## Word types